AsgNie/RiVIS/ReadMe.md

 - [x] CLI support for programe usage.
 - [x] Verbosity support; CLI and printing of runtime information
 - [x] Debug information on simulator error, e.g. `fwrite` failure, or on reading unknown instruction.
+- [ ] Clean-up main by moving components (CLI, readFile, writeFile) into seperate files.
+Helps readability and allows for better unittesting.
+- [ ] Decide on an open-source license and add it to project.
 - [x] Automated unit tests.
 - [x] Automated system tests of binary programs with known results.
-- [ ] Support for Continuous integration
+- [ ] Support for Continuous integration.
-- [ ] Add SingleCycle simulator implementation
+- [ ] Add SingleCycle simulator implementation.
-- [ ] Add 5 stage pipelined simulator implementation
+- [ ] Add 5 stage pipelined simulator implementation.
 - [ ] Option to single step simulation.
 - [ ] Implement an ASCII UI that displays processor state.
+- [ ] Setup project to runs cross-platform (Linux, Windows), adapt tests to be cross-platform, and make testing on multiple OS'es part of CI setup.

 ## References